Khloé Kardashian’s Decision to Stand by Tristan Has Caused 'Friction' in Her Family: Source

 While his girlfriend’s loved ones continue to speak out about the cheating allegations, Thompson opened up about his baby girl for the first time, even admitting that he plans on having more kids in the future.

 “I’m going to keep going.
-I’ve got a couple more left in me,” the father of two said on the Road Trippin podcast released on Tuesday.
+I’ve got a couple more left in me,” the father of two said on UNINTERRUPTED’s Road Trippin podcast released on Tuesday.